 Yes, in most cases.

 Executive Order 11246 prohibits federal contractors (who do over $10,000 in Government business per year) from discriminating in employment decisions based on race, color, religion, sex, sexual orientation, gender identity or national origin.

 Section 503 of the Rehabilitation Act, prohibits federal contractors from discriminating in employment based on a person’s disabilities.

 The affirmative action provisions of the Vietnam Era Veterans’ Readjustment Assistance Act prohibit federal contractors from discrimination in employment decisions based on protected veteran status.

-The Office of Federal Contract Compliance Programs (OFFCP) ensure federal contractors comply with these provisions.
+The Office of Federal Contract Compliance Programs (OFFCP) ensures that federal contractors comply with these provisions.
 See their Workplace Rights fact sheet for more information on these protections, and how to file a complaint.

-Yes, Section 503 of the Rehabilitation Act, not only prohibits federal contractors from discriminating in employment decisions based on disability, but actually requires federal contractors and subcontractors with government contracts in excess of $10,000 to take affirmative action to recruit, employ, train, and promote qualified individuals with disabilities.
+Yes, Section 503 of the Rehabilitation Act prohibits federal contractors from discriminating in employment decisions based on disability, it also requires federal contractors and subcontractors with government contracts in excess of $10,000 to take affirmative action to recruit, employ, train, and promote qualified individuals with disabilities.

 For more information on Section 503 of the Rehabilitation Act, see this fact sheet from the OFCCP.

 Yes, in regards to veterans with protected status.
 Veterans have protected status if they are disabled or have recently separated from the armed forces (this is defined as a three-year period beginning from the date of discharge or release from active duty).
 The affirmative action provisions of the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA) require federal contractors to take affirmative action to recruit, employ, and promote these veterans.